.png)

 The Rue du Mont Thabor Dining Context

 The streets immediately north of the Tuileries Garden form one of Paris's more quietly competitive dining corridors.
 The 1st arrondissement carries the weight of the city's formal dining history, yet the blocks between the Rue de Rivoli and the Place du Marché Saint-Honoré have long sustained a parallel tier: mid-priced bistros and traditional tables that serve the neighbourhood rather than perform for tourists.
-L'Ardoise, at 28 Rue du Mont Thabor, belongs firmly to that second category.
+L'Ardoise, at 28 Rue du Mont Thabor, is a Classic French Bistro in Paris.
 The address is residential-adjacent, with the street's mix of local commerce and period architecture providing the kind of low-key context that traditional French cooking has historically required to work properly.

 Traditional Cuisine and the Technique Question